The Stacks

 Art in Action

-Neighbors, students, and visitors are invited to help bring the murals to life during select Saturday May paint days.
-These sessions let people of all ages add their own brushstrokes, meet others, and feel part of a shared creative project.
-The sign up link will go live in late April.
-These murals are more than artwork—they are a community experience shaped by everyone who shows up.
+Neighbors, students, and visitors helped bring the murals to life in May.
+The painting day opportunities let people of all ages add their own brushstrokes, meet others, and feel part of a shared creative project.
+These murals are more than artwork—they are a community experience shaped by everyone who showed up and helped paint.

-These events will bring neighbors, artists, and partners together to celebrate creativity and the transformation of the Southside corridor.
+These events brought neighbors, artists, and partners together to celebrate creativity and the transformation of the Southside corridor.

 A Community Effort